 - Mood disorders (Bipolar, Depression)

 Treatments We Offer:

-- Medication for Opioid Use Disorder, such as Suboxone
+- Medications for Opioid Use disorder such as Suboxone ® & Vivitrol ®

-- Medication for Alochol Use Disorder, such as Vivitrol
+- Medications for Alcohol Use Disorder such as Vivitrol ®

 Please note: We do not offer methadone treatment at South Shore Health